 - CRO vendor qualification, selection and ongoing management

 - CRO auditing to ensure GLP compliance

 - Study monitoring, including onsite observations and raw data review

 - Study analysis and reporting, including NOAEL determination

 - Project management

-Camargo offers tailored development execution options to fit your needs
+Camargo offers tailored nonclinical solutions to fit your needs

 Many sponsors choose to run their studies in Canada, which offers world-class CROs, leading principal investigators and globally competitive pricing.
 Based in Canada, Camargo Research Group is our full-service solution to advance your program through nonclinical development and into early stage clinical.
 Close proximity to these resources ensures high-touch study execution services at a favorable cost.